risingwavelabs/rfcs/rfcs/0014-dedicated-serving-cluster.md

 Streaming (push) changes to serving nodes.

-But I think the streaming is not that "streaming".
-Since we hope to allow both cluster to have different SLA, and furthermore, can be scaled independently, it may be complicated than imagination.
+However, I think the streaming is not that "streaming".
+Since we hope to allow both cluster to have different SLA, and furthermore, can be scaled independently, it may be more complicated than imagination.

 Perhaps we can introduce some additional machanism to push changes.
 This seems to be harder than approach 1 so I stopped here, but proposals are welcomed.